Chiemegolum/coffee_sales/README.md

 - Prioritize milk-based drinks in promo/loyaty offers to drive revenue.
 - For low-performing products, carry out a value push by lowering price or bundle by pairing with a top product to test if their issue is pricing or awareness.
 - Consider phasing out cash handling system since it's almost inexistent (under 3%).
-- Investigate what exactly drove the October-February spikes in order to improve the business growth.
+- Investigate what exactly drove the October-February spikes and try replicate it.